MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/msixdynamicdependency/nf-msixdynamicdependency-mddremovepackagedependency.md

 This function does not unload loaded resources such as DLLs.
 After removing a package dependency, any files loaded from the package can continue to be used.
 Future file resolution will fail to see the removed package dependency.

+Successful calls to this method change the generation ID value returned by [MddGetGenerationId](nf-msixdynamicdependency-mddgetgenerationid.md).

 ## -see-also

 [MddAddPackageDependency](nf-msixdynamicdependency-mddaddpackagedependency.md)